 - musings about zines / business / developer education, for instance why sell zines? and who pays to educate developers?

-- a few of the usual “how do you learn things” / “how do you succeed at your job” posts as I figure things about about that, for instance working remotely, 4 years in
+- a few of the usual “how do you learn things” / “how do you succeed at your job” posts as I figure things about that, for instance working remotely, 4 years in

 a tiny inclusion project: a guide to performance reviews